elamaran619/amazon-quicksight-user-guide/doc_source/adding-drill-downs.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/drill-down2.png)
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/drill-down3.png)

-1. Continue until you have added all of the levels of hierarchy you want\.
+1. Continue until you have added all of the levels of hierarchy that you want\.
 To remove a field from the hierarchy, choose the field, and then choose **Remove**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/drill-down4.png)

 1. To drill down or up to see data at a different level of the hierarchy, choose an element on the visual \(like a line or bar\), and then choose **Drill down to <lower level>** or **Drill up to <higher level>**\.
 In this example, from the `car-make` level you can drill down to `car-model` to see data at that level\.
 If you drill down to `car-model` from the **Ford** `car-make`, you see only `car-model`s in that car\-make\.